statonlab/tripal_jbrowse_instance/README.md

 Contributions are always welcome and appreciated!

 ## License
-This tool is licensed under the Apache 2.0 license.
-The details of which can be found on the [Apache website](http://www.apache.org/licenses/LICENSE-2.0).
+This tool is licensed under the MIT license.
 The license notice can be found in the [License](https://github.com/statonlab/tripal_jbrowse_instance/blob/master/License) file.